TASSUSA/TASSUSA.github.io/_members/chris.md

 ---
 layout: member
-sort: 3
+sort: 2
 real_name: "Christopher Nelson"
 job_title: "Game Developer"
 email: "Chris@TASSUSA.com"
 picture: "chris.png"
 ---
 #### Background:
-Mr. Christopher Nelson works in the TASS USA as a Game Developer.
+Mr. Christopher Nelson works in the TASS as a Game Developer.
 He is an expert in developing games including the popular CaveRealms, SkyLands, and the Sky-Test sub-game.

 #### Education:
 - BS Student in Computer Science and Engineering at the University of Hawaii-Hilo